Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 Uncommon side effects:

 This is not an exhaustive list of side effects.
-For more information regarding the safety of Feanolla, please consult the patient information leaflet.
+For more information regarding the safety of Feanolla, please consult the patient information leaflet for Feanolla.

 Do not take Feanolla during pregnancy.
 If you become pregnant or think you might be pregnant while using Feanolla, speak to your doctor immediately.